project-hadron/discovery-capability/docs/source/fundamentals/basics.rst

 Fundamentals
 ------------

-Capabilities and their separation of concern are fundamental principles in the design of Project Hadron.
+:ref:`Capabilities<What are capabilities?>` and their separation of concern are fundamental principles in the design of Project Hadron.
 Capabilities can be thought of as specialist components that refer to the range of functionalities and features a software solution, in our case, to handle and process data for a downstream objective.

 Each capability class has a parent abstract component class.
 This means that all capability instances share common behavior in initialization, connectivity management,